hasanihardik/PersonalizedCancerTreatment/README.md

-# AI-Driven Personalized Cancer Treatment App
+# AI-Based Personalized Cancer Treatment App

 This project is an AI-powered web application designed to provide personalized cancer treatment recommendations based on patient data.
 The app leverages advanced machine learning algorithms, a streamlined frontend, and a robust backend to deliver accurate and efficient treatment plans tailored to individual patients.